syyang93/analyzeR/README.md

 # analyzeR
-R package for Stephanie's analysis of recount data
+R package for Stephanie's analyses

 How to install:
 ```